Landscaping around your commercial foundation to spruce up your property? Understand how landscaping can affect your foundation’s health first.

-When it comes to beautifying a commercial property, the right landscaping (in the right places) can offer a major facelift.
-Whether you’re looking to upgrade your existing landscape or create an entirely new one, it can be easy to get carried away with the amount of beautiful trees, shrubs and bushes you have to choose from.
-But before you start landscaping around your foundation, make sure you’re aware of the risks of poorly-planned landscaping.
+Consideration when landscaping around your commercial foundation is critical when it comes to beautifying a commercial property.
+The right landscaping (in the right places) can offer a major facelift.
+Whether you’re looking to upgrade your existing landscape or create an entirely new one, it can be easy to get carried away with the amount of beautiful trees, shrubs and bushes you can select.
+Before you start landscaping around your commercial foundation, make sure you’re aware of the risks of poorly-planned landscaping.
 The wrong landscaping decisions can have a major impact on your building’s foundation and, ultimately, its overall value.

 How can planting trees and shrubs affect my building’s foundation?

 There are both risks and benefits associated with trees and their proximity to buildings.
 However, the risks can be far-reaching and extremely detrimental to your building’s foundation in the long run, so it’s important to think very carefully about trees and their placement before you begin the landscaping process.
 The impact on the foundation primarily comes from the tree’s roots.